PennyLaneAI/pennylane/doc/development/adding_templates.rst

 Classical pre-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Templates often perform extensive pre-processing on the arguments they get.
+Templates often perform extensive pre-processing on the arguments they receive.

-Non-trivial pre-processing should be implemented by overwriting the ``__init__`` function of the ``Operator`` class.
+Any substantial pre-processing should be implemented by overwriting the ``__init__`` function of the ``Operator`` class.
 This also allows us to define templates with more flexible signatures than the ``(*params, wires)``
 signature expected by the ``Operator`` class.

-As an illustration, let us check that the first parameter in ``MyNewTemplate`` is one-dimensional,
+As an illustration, let us extend ``MyNewTemplate`` and check that the first
-apply a sine function to each weight, and invert the wires that the operation acts on.
+parameter it receives is one-dimensional, apply a sine function to each weight,
+and invert the wires that the operation acts on.

 .. code-block:: python